 Naturally, as there are many moving parts in the creative process, you don’t want any miscommunication or oversights to interrupt or delay work.
 Hence, it’s crucial to have very clear communication during these stages, especially when it comes to feedback.

-- Identify your points of contact.
+- Identify who owns what.
 Know who will be managing things on each side.
-That way you know who owns what and who to contact for questions, edits, or any other issues.
+That way you know who to contact for questions, edits, or any other issues.

 - Speak up.
 Be vocal about how you think the agency is performing, how your experience is, and how it could be better.
 A good agency wants to know how they’re doing and how they can improve things.